-Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says: ‘I Will Never Be Over Her’
+Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says ‘I Will Never Be Over Her’

 A post shared by Kourtney Kardashian (@kourtneykardash) on

-Scott and Kourtney together with their family–Mason, seven, Penelope, four, and Reign, two had a private family getaway in Mexico.
+Scott and Kourtney, together with their children — Mason, 7; Penelope, 4; and Reign, 2; had a private family getaway in Mexico.
 As soon as Kourtney was out of earshot, the two sisters bombard Scott with questions about what happened during the trip.
 Did they rekindle their romance?

 Khloe first asked Scott whether he and the reality star shared a kiss during the vacation.
 The father-of-three revealed they did seal one night with a great smooch but admitted that she wasn’t up for it.
-The 32-year-old star then asked him an explicit question if his “sausage” moved in his “pants” after getting excited about the kiss.
+The 32-year-old star then asked him an explicit question inquiring if his “sausage” moved in his “pants” after getting excited about the kiss.

 The 33-year-old daddy then shared how he hasn’t exactly moved on from the “love of his life.”
 He told her, “I’m still like turned on by her, if that’s what you’re asking.”
 He still has a burning love for her despite rumors that they’re never getting back together.
-Asked if he is dating anybody, he hesitantly said yes before explaining that he doesn’t feel comfortable with the dating stuff.
+When asked if he is dating anybody, he hesitantly said yes before explaining that he doesn’t feel comfortable with the dating stuff.

-It has only been Kourtney and Kourtney alone.
 Facing the camera, Scott confessed, “I feel like I will never be over her.
 She’s the love of my life, but I just try to do everything to be there for her, but there’s literally no appreciation for anything ever.”
 He apologized for his womanizing antics and elaborated that he definitely wants to have his family back together again.
 Scott hopes that Kourtney would understand how much he loved her.
-Aww, sweet!

 A post shared by Kourtney Kardashian (@kourtneykardash) on